-16. Why is that once a person starts taking alcohol or drugs, it is difficult to get rid of this habit?
+16. Why is it that once a person starts taking alcohol or drugs, it is difficult to get rid of this habit?
 Discuss it with your teacher.

 Alcohol consumption and usage of drugs have a severe, addictive impact linked with euphoria, rendering a momentary feeling of well-being.
 Regular intake of drugs can increase the tolerance level of the receptors of the body, which furthermore leads to more drug consumption.

 17. In your view, what motivates youngsters to take to alcohol or drugs and how can this be avoided?

-There are many factors that are accountable to motivate the youth towards drugs or alcohol.
-Some of the initial causes are curiosity, excitement, adventure, experimentation etc. Some switch to consuming drugs and alcohol to overcome negative emotions such as pressure, depression, stress, frustration etc. in order to perform fairly well in other streams.
+Many factors motivate the youth towards drugs or alcohol.
+Some of the initial causes are curiosity, excitement, adventure, experimentation, etc. Some switch to consuming drugs and alcohol to overcome negative emotions such as pressure, depression, stress, frustration, etc. in order to perform fairly well in other streams.
 A few media, such as the internet, television, newspaper, movies etc., are responsible for endorsing the idea of using alcohol to the youth.
 Some more reasons can be unsupportive family structure and unstable relationships.
 Peer pressure can also cause individuals to take up drugs and alcohol.

 Some of the preventive measures against the use of drugs and alcohol are as follows:

-- Motivation from parents and elders to develop a strong willpower against it
+- Motivation from parents and elders to develop strong willpower against it

 - Awareness about the ill effects of alcohol should be inculcated in children by parents.
 Proper counselling and knowledge must be given regarding the repercussions of alcohol addiction.

 - Parents should take responsibility for monitoring the social circle of their children and must advise them against the wrong company

 - Encourage students to dedicate their energy to other activities

 - Proper medical and professional assistance should be provided if symptoms of depression and frustration are observed.